-Radio LUMI is taking over ISO Community Radio to bring a unique audio experience to Luminato 2021.
-New this year, Radio LUMI offers listeners an online radio station that provides audio introductions and descriptions of the programs offered at the festival.
-Presenters Christine Malec, Rebecca Singh, JJ Hunt and Ramya Amuthan will also bring you interviews with the creators and producers, Worth Noting segments that will dive into key elements of the exhibits, and much more.
+Radio LUMI is taking over ISO.fm Community Radio to bring a unique audio experience to Luminato 2022.
+Radio LUMI offers listeners an online radio station that provides audio introductions and descriptions of the programs offered at the festival.
+Presenters Christine Malec, Rebecca Singh, JJ Hunt, Ramya Amuthan, Teneshia T. Samuel and special guest hosts will bring you interviews with the creators and producers, Worth Noting segments will dive into key elements of the exhibits, and much more.

 Station ID composed by G.R.
 Gritt.